JS-NinjaNN/Brain-Games/README.md

 # Description

-A set of five educational math games.
+A set of five educational math games

 ---